praisanen/snow_ssp/files_for_NorESM_or_CESM/README.md

-In this version, the optical properties of snow grains are based on the "Optimized habit combination" (a mixture of three non-spherical shapes) introduced in Räisänen et al. (2015), with spectral averaging handled as explained in the Appendis of Räisänen et al. (2017).
+In this version, the optical properties of snow grains are based on the "Optimized habit combination" (a mixture of three non-spherical shapes) introduced in Räisänen et al. (2015), with spectral averaging handled as explained in the Appendix of Räisänen et al. (2017).
 The aerosol optical properties are unchanged.

 *******************************************